 It's 1980.
 Vince Dooley's Bulldogs are undefeated heading into a critical annual rivalry game against the University of Florida Gators in Jacksonville, otherwise known as the "World's Largest Outdoor Cocktail Party."
 UGA had won each of the last two matchups against UF.

-Georgia narrowly escaped earlier games with wins against Tennessee, Clemson, Ole Miss, and South Carolina.
-They pounded the rest of their opponents, including Texas A&M, Texas Christian, Vanderbilt, and Kentucky.
+Georgia narrowly escaped earlier games with wins against Tennessee, Clemson, Ole Miss and South Carolina.
+They pounded the rest of their opponents, including Texas A&M, Texas Christian, Vanderbilt and Kentucky.

 Charley Pell's Gators didn't have a ton of star power that season.
 Dooley, meanwhile, had Heisman Trophy winner Herschel Walker at his disposal.
 But on Nov.
 8, 1980, Walker did't play hero.
 Wide receiver Lindsay Scott did.

-With 1:35 left in the fourth quarter, Georgia trailed 21-20 and had the ball at their own 8-yard line with just one timeout.
+With 1:35 left in the fourth quarter, Georgia trailed 21-20 and had the ball at its own 8-yard line with just one timeout.
 Walker was stuffed for a loss of a yard and an incompletion left UGA facing third-and-11.